 Andy Hall (Headteacher)

 I am a Chartered Certified Accountant and work for a manufacturing company in Hull.
 I have been an accountant for many years and have worked in various industries including construction, haulage, NHS, milk processing and financial services.
-I became a school governor because I wanted to give something back to the school using the skills available to me, in return for the great help they have given our son Lewis with his education.
-In my spare time I enjoy gardening, house renovation, paintballing (at which Lewis takes great delight in getting me covered in paint), theatre, Steampunk Morris Dancing and walking the dogs.
+I became a school governor because I wanted to give something back to the school using the skills available to me, in return for the great help they have given our son with his education.
+In my spare time I enjoy gardening, the gym, paintballing (at which my sone takes great delight in getting me covered in paint), theatre, Steampunk Morris Dancing and walking the dog.